History of medicine: Ancient Indian medicine

 The Ayurvedic classics mention eight branches of medicine: kāyācikitsā (internal medicine), śalyacikitsā (surgery including anatomy), śālākyacikitsā (eye, ear, nose, and throat diseases), kaumārabhṛtya (pediatrics with obstetrics and gynaecology), bhūtavidyā (spirit and psychiatric medicine), agada tantra (toxicology with treatments of stings and bites), rasāyana (science of rejuvenation), and vājīkaraṇa (aphrodisiac and fertility).
 Apart from learning these, the student of Āyurveda was expected to know ten arts that were indispensable in the preparation and application of his medicines: distillation, operative skills, cooking, horticulture, metallurgy, sugar manufacture, pharmacy, analysis and separation of minerals, compounding of metals, and preparation of alkalis.
 The teaching of various subjects was done during the instruction of relevant clinical subjects.
 For example, the teaching of anatomy was a part of the teaching of surgery, embryology was a part of training in pediatrics and obstetrics, and the knowledge of physiology and pathology was interwoven in the teaching of all the clinical disciplines.

-The normal length of the student's training appears to have been seven years.
-But the physician was to continue to learn.

-As an alternative form of medicine in India, Unani medicine found deep roots and royal patronage during medieval times.
-It progressed during the Indian Sultanate and Mughal periods.
-Unani medicine is very close to Ayurveda.
-Both are based on the theory of the presence of the elements (in Unani, they are considered to be fire, water, earth, and air) in the human body.
-According to followers of Unani medicine, these elements are present in different fluids and their balance leads to health and their imbalance leads to illness.

-By the 18th century CE, Sanskrit medical wisdom still dominated.
-Muslim rulers built large hospitals in 1595 in Hyderabad, and in Delhi in 1719, and numerous commentaries on ancient texts were written.
+Even today Ayurvedic treatment is practiced, but it is considered pseudoscientific, some ayurvedic medicines have been found to contain toxic substances.
+Both the lack of scientific soundness in the theoretical foundations of ayurveda and the quality of research have been criticized.